yaoshixin007/MCW-Containers-and-DevOps/WDS/Whiteboard design session trainer guide - Containers and DevOps.md

 -   **Azure Container Service with Kubernetes orchestration** Kubernetes orchestration is available with the Azure Container Service offering.
 Like DC/OS, Kubernetes is an open source solution for automating deployment, scaling, and management of containerized deployments.
 Kubernetes features automatic bin packing to maximize resource utilization; on-demand or automatic horizontal scaling; service discovery and load balancing; user-defined health-checks; rolling updates and rollbacks; secrets and configuration management; cloud/private storage orchestration; and batch workloads.
 Kubernetes also provides a management UI as well as command line tools for management workflows.

-**Azure Container Services (AKS)**
+**Azure Kubernetes Service (AKS)**

-Azure Container Services (AKS) will provide a fully managed container platform solution based on Kubernetes.
+Azure Kubernetes Service (AKS) will provide a fully managed container platform solution based on Kubernetes.
 Currently in preview, the goal of AKS will be to remove the management overhead of container orchestration clusters allowing teams to focus on the application and core DevOps workflows relevant to the solution.

 *Which would you recommend and why?*

-Azure Container Services (AKS) is the recommended platform for the following reasons:
+Azure Kubernetes Service (AKS) is the recommended platform for the following reasons:

 1. The timeline of the solution allows for adopting AKS (currently in preview) with the expectation that it will be released before the solution will go to production.
 It is desired because it is a fully managed platform and will reduce the overhead of managing containers.